The Cavachon is not a pure breed. It’s a combination of the Bichon Frise and the Cavalier King Charles Spaniel.

 - Like his parents, the Cavachon is a playful and intelligent dog who does well with children and other dogs.

-He has a medium level of energy and is happy enough with a daily walk alongside his favorite humans.
+He has a medium level of energy and is happy enough with a daily walk alongside his favourite humans.

 - But a typical Cavachon is equally at home being a lap dog!